 The Malton Community

 Community involvement is very important.
-'Malton in Bloom' will only succeed if the local community, residents, business people, children, and visitors to our town feel a sense of belonging and creating that WOW factor
+'Malton in Bloom' will only succeed if the local community, residents, business people, children, and visitors to our town feel a sense of belonging and help in creating that "WOW" factor. . .

-If in previous years you have been impressed with colourful hanging baskets in Malton, then thanks go to the Community Interest Company (Fitzwilliam Estate) and our many local businesses and shops.
-This year our joint target is to hang 100 hanging baskets in and around Malton’s market squares!
-With your help we can achieve this, please click on the JustGiving link.
+If in previous years you have been impressed with colourful hanging baskets in Malton, then thanks go to the Malton Community Interest Company (Fitzwilliam Estate) and our many local businesses and shops.
+This year our joint target is to hang 150 hanging baskets in and around Malton’s market squares!
+With your help we can achieve this.
+(Click on the Malton CIC logo below for more information)

 At St Michael’s Church We are working closely with the Church Wardens to help replace and replenish the north and south gardens either side of the church.
 Roger Burnett, Head of Community Services, Scarborough is helping coordinate this project along with a Community Services team.
 New rose bushes are kindly being donated by RV Rogers Nurseries located between Malton and Pickering.